Telecameras

-Telekamery awards are Polish awards presented annually by TeleTydzień magazine since 1998.
+The Telecameras are Polish awards presented annually by TeleTydzień magazine since 1998.
 Its ceremonies were broadcast by TVP2 between 1998–2009 and 2015–2016, and by TV Puls between 2020 and 2023.
 The 2010 ceremony was streamed via Interia.pl.
 In other years, ceremonies were not broadcast.

 The winners of three Telekamerys are honoured with a Golden Telekamery Award, and cannot be nominated for an award anymore meaning one person/show/channel can win up to three Telekamerys.